 If you have a loved one that you suspect has passed away due to the negligence of others, speak with wrongful death attorney Jason Hutzler today.
-We are here to listen.Talk to Us
+We are here to listen.

-Wrongful death in Arizona is a death “caused by a wrongful act, neglect, or default.”
+Wrongful death in Arizona is defined as a death “caused by a wrongful act, neglect, or default.”
+According to the Arizona Department of Health Services, unintentional injury is the third leading cause of death in the state, resulting in more than 4,000 deaths a year.
 While intentional injuries can also result in wrongful death claims, most wrongful death claims involve negligence.

 Any accident that can cause an injury can also cause wrongful death.

 Here is a look at some of the most common accidents that result in a wrongful death claim.

 - Motor vehicle accidents, including those involving passenger cars, commercial trucks, buses, motorcycles, bicycles, and pedestrians.
 According to the Arizona Department of Transportation, the Phoenix area leads the state in traffic fatalities, with nearly 500 deaths from more than 71,000 yearly accidents.

 - Premises liability matters, such as slip-and-fall accidents, swimming pool accidents, or dog bite injuries.
 Around 60 swimming pool incidents occur yearly in Phoenix, resulting in around a dozen adult fatalities and multiple child fatalities.